deadc0de6/dotdrop/README.md

 be executed.

-Sometimes, you may even want to execute some action prior deploying a dotfile.
+Sometimes, you may even want to execute some action prior to deploying a dotfile.
 Let's take another example with [vim-plug](https://github.com/junegunn/vim-plug):